shinyay/getting-started-with-multi-agent-java-app/README.md

 - Managed Identities are provisioned automatically by Bicep templates.
 - Ensure Azure AD authentication is configured correctly in your frontend (MSAL) and backend (Managed Identity).

+#### 📈 Step 6: Monitoring and Logging

+- **Azure Monitor** and **Application Insights** are provisioned automatically.
+- Use Azure Portal → Application Insights to monitor application performance and logs.

 ## Installation

 ## References